Mrfunnybug/Embedded-systems/embedded-systems-round-2/README.md

 **Ps.
 You need to add bootstrap, jquery, p5.js to `assets/lib` and `assets/styles` folders**

 # What?
-Home automation with the following characteristics:
+Home automation with the following characteristics

 1. It has 3 rooms, one living room, dining room, kitchen, bathroom, and a backyard
 2. The living room light must be activated both manually or automatic with the use of a photoresistor
 3. Every other rooms lights are controlled manually with a button